kchapelier/node-mathp/README.md

 * Doesn't modify the actual Math object.
 * Doesn't modify the Number prototype or rely on boxing of any kind.
 * Works in Titanium.
+* Supports deep requires for low footprint in browserify projects.

 ## Current methods